The Dain Curse: Characters in The Dain Curse

-TV mini-series adaptation
+TV miniseries adaptation

 The novel was adapted into a CBS television miniseries in 1978, by director E.W.
 Swackhamer and producer Martin Poll, which starred James Coburn (as the Op, given the name "Hamilton Nash" for this film version), Hector Elizondo (as Ben Feeney), Jean Simmons (as Aaronia Haldorn), Jason Miller (as Owen Fitzstephan), Beatrice Straight (as Alice Leggett), Paul Stewart (as the Old Man), Nancy Addison (as Gabrielle Leggett), Tom Bower (as Sergeant O'Gar), David Canary (as Jack Santos), Beeson Carroll (as Marshall Cotton), Roland Winters (as Hubert Collinson) and a pre-Star Trek Brent Spiner (as Tom Fink).

-It received three Emmy Award nominations (one for the director).
+It received three Emmy Award nominations (one for the director, one for Straight).
 The script, by Robert W. Lenski, won the 1978 Edgar Award for Best Television Feature or Miniseries.

 An edited version of the series was released on VHS in the 1990s; a complete, full-length, two-disc DVD edition is available.

-Coburn said " “We went for a mood piece and a lot of it worked.
+Coburn said "We went for a mood piece and a lot of it worked.
 For television, it was pretty good.
 Still, we had to fight the network (CBS) to make it the way we intended to do it.
 We didn’t want too many close-ups.
 They didn’t understand.
 They said this is television and that’s not the way to shoot it Well, I said, ‘fuck ‘em, let’s shoot it like a film’, and you know what?, we did for the most part.”